magepages/mpdocs/docs/better-product-options/index.md

   - If **No** is selected, by default the options will not link to the template.
 - **Result after removing template**:
   - If **Delete the linked products options** is selected, when the template is deleted, the options in the products linked to this template are also deleted
-  - If you select **Update the current linked products options**, when the template is deleted, the options in the products linked to this template before will not be linked with that template anymore.
+  - If you select **Unlink the current linked products options**, when the template is deleted, the options in the products linked to this template before will not be linked with that template anymore.

 ### 2. Product Option Templates Grid